 P-Course with DOE

 Every spring, HEART offers a professional development course for grades K–5 teachers titled, Promoting Success in Science and Literacy Through Humane Education.
 Participants explore ways to utilize humane education content to implement strategies that support the development of science and literacy skills.
 We cover a wide range of topics, including how to teach about: anti-bullying/respect for all, appreciating diversity, companion animal care, reverence for farm animals, wildlife protection, and environmental preservation.
 Additionally, the course focuses on Common Core State Standards in both reading and writing, and participation in the course qualifies towards a salary differential.

 HEART Partners with Darwin Animal Doctors to Offer Humane Education in the Galapagos

 HEART is excited to be collaborating with Darwin Animal Doctors to implement a humane education program (translated into Spanish) in the Galapagos.
 We remotely trained staff at the Isabela Oceanographic Institute, an organization that contracts professional English teachers for the public school system on Isabela Island, to conduct our lessons.
 We are now seeking government approval to facilitate widespread implementation in the Galapagos.

 Nassau County DA

-HEART teamed up with Rescue Paw Foundation, an organization committed to raising awareness and funding for no kill animal shelters throughout the south, and is especially focused on rescue services in Lawrence, the poorest county in Alabama.
-We created a customized 4th-6th grade curriculum for Lawrence County covering shelters, spay/neuter programs, animal fighting, kindness, compassion, care and safety.
-We trained a retired schoolteacher who is teaching the program at the local schools and reaching out to administrators to train teachers so that these lessons can become part of the school curriculum in the county.
+HEART teamed up with Rescue Paw Foundation, an organization committed to raising awareness and funding for no-kill animal shelters throughout the south, and is especially focused on rescue services in Lawrence, the poorest county in Alabama.
+We created a customized 4th-6th grade curriculum for Lawrence County covering shelters, spay/neuter programs, animal fighting, kindness, compassion, care, and safety.
+We trained a retired schoolteacher who is teaching the program at local schools, and have been reaching out to administrators to train teachers so that these lessons can become part of the school curriculum in the county.